Photo by ThisIsEngineering

 - ER Diagram

-There is no ‘ideal’ detailed flowchart, and even though this may seem ambiguous, flowcharting is not really too difficult.
-The only question or thought in the mind of the creator of a flowchart should be whether the required result would be achieved from the created flowchart.
-The answer to this would help to decide which level must be used and whether the right ‘amount’ of detail is present in the flowchart.
-Details may be added or taken off depending on the result required.
+There is no ‘ideal’ detailed flowchart.
+Although this may seem ambiguous, flowcharting is not really too difficult.
+The only question or thought in the mind of the flowchart designer is whether to draw the results from the flowchart.
+The answer to this should decide the level to use and whether the right ‘amount’ of detail is present in the flowchart.
+One can add or take off details depending on the needed results.
 We hope that these steps were helpful enough to make your flowcharting process easier.